Fulbright HBCU Institutional Leaders

 HBCUs Form Global Connections Through Fulbright: Past and Present

-Since 1946, the Fulbright Program has given over 400,000 students, scholars, teachers, artists, and professionals from all backgrounds and diverse institutions the opportunity to study, teach, conduct research, exchange ideas, and contribute to finding solutions to complex global challenges.
+Since 1946, the Fulbright Program has given over 400,000 students, scholars, teachers, artists, and professionals from all backgrounds and all types of institutions the opportunity to study, teach, conduct research, exchange ideas, and contribute to finding solutions to complex global challenges.

 HBCUs have been deeply engaged in the Fulbright Program since its founding.
 Fisk University President Dr. Charles S. Johnson was on the inaugural Fulbright Foreign Scholarship Board in the 1940s and the first Fulbright cohort included four participants affiliated with HBCUs.
 This tradition continues today.